sivakumarreddyCh/sample-backend-app/jokes-backend/README.md

 ### Using Docker:

 1. Build the Docker image:
-   docker build -t jokes-backend .
+   docker build -t joke-backend .

 2. Run the container:
-   docker run -p 3001:3001 jokes-backend
+   docker run -p 3001:3001 joke-backend

 3. Access the API at http://localhost:3001/joke